ibm-cloud-docs/schematics/cli-reference.md

    </tr>
    <tr>
    <td><code>&lt;github_source_repo_url&gt;</code></td>
      <td>Optional.
 Enter the link to your GitHub repository.
 The link can point to the <code>master</code> branch, a different branch, or a subdirectory.
 If you choose to create your workspace without a GitHub repository, your workspace is created with a <strong>draft</strong> state.
-To connect your workspace to a GitHub repository later, you must use the <code>ibmcloud schematics workspace update</code> command. </td>
+To connect your workspace to a GitHub repository later, you must use the <code>ibmcloud schematics workspace update</code> command.
+If you plan to provide your Terraform template by uploading a tape archive file (`.tar`), use the [<code>ibmcloud schematics workspace upload</code>](#schematics-workspace-upload) command after you created the workspace. </td>
    </tr>
     <tr>
       <td><code>&lt;variable_name&gt; </br> &lt;variable_value&gt; </br>&lt;variable_type&gt; </br>&lt;secure&gt;</code></td>